Veikkosuhonen/RuokaNet/README.md

 # VirtualMarket

 A Web and database server for running a virtual game market.
 Made as a database course project.

+Test version live at http://virtual-market.herokuapp.com.

 ## Kuvaus